My name is Roger Burnley, and on this page I'm going to show you how to sing better... much better than you're able to sing right now.

 When you’re first learning to sing one of the best things you can do to get your technique off on the right foot is to keep your voice box stable.

-The funny thing is, just about the biggest mistake that singer make - from beginners to seasoned pro’s - is they move their voice box around as they sing.
+The funny thing is, just about the biggest mistake that singer make - from beginner singers to seasoned pro’s - is they move their voice box around as they sing.

 By keeping it stable, you will have more control and you won’t be blocking off your sound (which is what happens when it starts to move around).